Text of the An act to authorize appropriations for fiscal years 1981, 1982, and 1983 for the Atlantic Tunas Convention Act of 1975, ...

 ...Act of 1975, and for other purposes.

-This bill was enacted after being signed by the President on September 4, 1980.
 The text of the bill below is as of Sep 4, 1980 (Passed Congress/Enrolled Bill).

 PUBLIC LAW 96-339—SEPT.
 4, 1980 94 STAT.
 1069 Public Law 96-339 96th Congress An Act To authorize appropriations for fiscal years 1981, 1982, and 1983 for the Atlantic Sept.
 4, 1980 Tunas Convention Act of 1975, and for other purposes.
 [S. 2549] Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, Atlantic Tunas Convention Act SECTION 1.
 AMENDMENTS TO ATLANTIC TUNAS CONVENTION ACT OF of 1975, 1975. appropriation authorization.
 The Atlantic Tunas Convention Act of 1975 (16 U.S.C.
 971 et seq.) is amended as follows: (1) Section 4 is amended— Advisory committee.
 (A) by redesignating paragraphs (1) and (2) as subpara- 16 u s e 971b. graphs (A) and (B), respectively; (B) by striking out "paragraph (1)" in subparagraph (B) (as so redesignated) and inserting in lieu thereof "subparagraph (A)"; and (C) by amending the first and second sentences to read as follows: "There is established an advisory committee which shall be com- Membership. posed of— "(1) not less than five nor more than twenty individuals appointed by the United States Commissioners who shall select such individuals from the various groups concerned with the fisheries covered by the Convention; and "(2) the chairmen (or their designees) of the New England, Mid- Atlantic, South Atlantic, Caribbean, and Gulf Fishery Manage- ment Councils established under section 302(a) of the Fishery Conservation and Management Act of 1976 (16 U.S.C.
 1852(a)).
 Each member of the advisory committee appointed under paragraph Term of office.
 (1) shall serve for a term of two years and shall be eligible for reappointment.".
 (2) Section 10 is amended by striking out "and 1980" and 16 u s e 971h. inserting in lieu thereof "1980,1981,1982, and 1983".
 SEC.
 2. OBSERVER PROGRAM REGARDING CERTAIN FOREIGN FISHING.
 16 u s e 1827. (a) DEFINITIONS.—As used in this section— (1) The term "Act of 1976" means the Fishery Conservation and Management Act of 1976 (16 U.S.C.
 1801 et seq.).
 (2) The term "billfish" means any species of marlin, spearfish, sailfish or swordfish.
 (3) The term "Secretary" means the Secretary of Commerce. (b) OBSERVER PROGRAM.—The Secretary shall establish a program under which a United States observer will be stationed aboard each foreign fishing vessel while that vessel— (1) is in waters that are within— (A) the tlshery conservation zone established under section 101 of the Act of 1976, and 16 u s e 1811.